varsharathore16/varsharathore16/README.md

 - 👋 Hi, I’m @varsharathore16
-- 👀 I’m interested in Deep Learning and Machine Learning projects.
+- 👀 I’m interested in various projects.
-- 🌱 I’m currently learning Data Structures and Object Oriented Programming with Python at UConn
+- 🌱 I’m currently learning C++ Essentials and Circuits at UConn
 - 💞️ I’m looking to collaborate on projects of various topics.
 - 📫 How to reach me: varsha.rathore611@gmail.com